hoangcuong2011/Good-Papers/Attention Is All You Need.md

 I feel this is particularly interesting, perhaps because not only it is nice(!), but also I am a fan of pointer networks, which address a similar problem).
 Unfortunately, the experiments don't elaborate this point in detail.

 That is all!
-Several tricks have been done, of course to make it work, but basically those are the main important take-home messages from the paper: new architecture, where attention is all we need to get a very strong result.
+Several tricks have been done, of course to make it work, but basically those are the main important take-home messages from the paper.
+Now we know a new architecture, where ``attention is all we need", gets a very strong result.
 (Note that FFNs can be interpreted as attention mechanism, as in the appendix).

 This is a very good paper.
 I enjoyed reading it a lot!
 But I think it is written a bit rush: